anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.2"></a>
 ## 1.2 Terminology
 To help guide the reader, a glossary [Reference Model Terminology](../../tech/glossary.md) provides an introduction to the main terms used within this document and throughout the project in general.
-These definitions are, with a few exceptions, based on the ETSI GS NFV 003 V1.4.1 (2018-08) definitions.
+These definitions are, with a few exceptions, based on the [ETSI GR NFV 003 V1.5.1 (2020-01)](https://www.etsi.org/deliver/etsi_gr/NFV/001_099/003/01.05.01_60/gr_NFV003v010501p.pdf) definitions.
 In a few cases, they have been modified to avoid deployment technology dependencies only when it seems necessary to avoid confusion.

 <a name="1.3"></a>
 ## 1.3 Principles